Aaron Dessner: Other production work

-Outside of his work with the National, Dessner has helped produce work for several other artists.

 Dessner worked with singer Sharon Van Etten on her album, Tramp (2012).
 Van Etten and Dessner spent over fourteen months working in his studio, finally releasing the album to widespread critical success.
 Dessner produced Local Natives' second full-length album Hummingbird, in 2013.
 Dessner was first introduced to the band while on tour with the National.
 Hummingbird received positive reviews, and Pitchfork praised Dessner's production work especially, saying that he "knows how to make things sound good, and there's plenty of richness and depth to these songs."
 Dessner produced the Lone Bellow's Then Came the Morning, which was recorded in Dessner's garage as well as in a 19th-century church in upstate New York.
 The album was released in January 2015 on Descendent Records.
 That same year, he worked with This Is the Kit for their album Bashed Out, which was released through Dessner's Brassland Records.

 In 2016, Dessner produced Lisa Hannigan's album At Swim.
 The album reached No. 1 in Ireland, No. 7 on the US Top Heatseekers Albums chart and No. 24 in the UK, and received widespread critical acclaim.
 The Guardian, which awarded it four out of five stars, commented on the album's "stunningly pretty songs with quietly powerful undertones" and the Evening Standard, which also awarded it four out of five stars, praised the "new-found accessibility" of the album.
+Additionally, Dessner produced Day of the Dead, which was released in 2016, and Dark Was the Night, both of which are AIDS charity compilations for the Red Hot Organization; and Doveman's 2009 release The Conformist.
 Frightened Rabbit's fifth album Painting of a Panic Attack, released in 2016 via Atlantic Records, was also produced by Dessner.
 Dessner produced the Lone Bellow's 2020 album Half Moon Light and co-wrote several tracks on it.
 He also co-wrote and produced the acclaimed debut of UK songwriter Eve Owen, Don't Let the Ink Dry, released in 2020.